the-moisrex/webpp/README.md

 ### Examples
 In the `examples` directory you can find examples.
 That's not much but it'll give you they high level viewpoint.
 Take a look at them and you can be sure that we'll try to write tests for all of them; so if you read tests, you'll learn even more about the project.

-### Tests
-We currently use `googletest` library for unit/integrated testing.
-This might change in a few years though.

-There are many tests you can read, confirm, fix, and/or write.
-They are the perfect place to start learning about the project after the examples.

-You currently can run tests just by running the `webpptest` executable.
-It's as easy as that.

 ### Benchmarks
 Benchmarks are done for us developers so we know which tool/class/implementation/library/framework/solution that we choose is the best.
 Currently we are using Googles' mini-benchmark library for this purpose.